Bootstrap percolation on the Hamming torus: A precise three-dimensional result

-The probability of $\omega_0$ containing a basic configuration and a line configuration that share a plane (that is, there exist $\vect{v}$ and $\Ln$ so that $\B_{\vect{v}} \Lfoo_\Ln=1$ and $\vect{v} \in \mathcal{N}(\Ln)\cup \Ln$) is at most $Cn^3 (n) (np)^3 (np)^2 = O(n^{-1})$.
+The probability of $\omega_0$ containing a basic configuration and a line configuration that share a plane [i.e., there exist $\vect{v}$ and $\Ln$ so that $I^{\mathrm{B}}_{\vect{v}} I^{\mathrm{L}}_\Ln=1$ and $\vect {v} \in \mathcal{N}(\Ln)\cup\Ln$] is at most $Cn^3 (n) (np)^3 (np)^2 = O(n^{-1})$.
 Similarly, the probability of having two or more coplanar line configurations is $O(n^{-1})$.
 Conditional on the complements of these last two events, observe that a line configuration will cause a basic configuration to become an enhanced basic configuration in two steps.
 Likewise, a line configuration will cause a second line configuration to become an enhanced line configuration in two steps; and similarly a line configuration will with high probability cause an askew line with two initially open vertices to become a line configuration (and subsequently an enhanced line configuration).

 Both the enhanced basic and enhanced line configurations lead to a plane becoming open.
-Once a plane is open, two non-neighboring, coplanar open vertices will cause another plane to become open, then one more open vertex elsewhere will cause the rest of the graph to become open.
-With probability exponentially close to 1, there are at least $n^{1/2}$ planes with at least two non-neighboring open vertices in $\omega_0$.
-Therefore, $\prob(\{\omega_0 \text{ is } \good\} \setminus \{\omega_\infty \equiv1\})= O(n^{-1})$, and the two events are asymptotically equivalent. \end{proof}
+Once a plane is open, two nonneighboring, coplanar open vertices will cause another plane to become open, then one more open vertex elsewhere will cause the rest of the graph to become open.
+With probability exponentially close to 1, there are at least $n^{1/2}$ planes with at least two nonneighboring open vertices in $\omega_0$.
+Therefore, $\prob(\{\omega_0 \mbox{ is } \good\} \setminus\{\omega_\infty\equiv1\})= O(n^{-1})$, and the two events are asymptotically equivalent. \end{pf*}